2mm Kolibri: Background

 The round was not well accepted.
 The 2mm Kolibri's small size makes handling and loading individual cartridges difficult, and the bullet itself is fairly weak, with literature at the time suggesting the round was capable of penetrating only 10–40 mm of pine board.
 The round also suffers some accuracy issues, since the technology of the time was incapable of applying rifling to the bore of such a small caliber, resulting in no spin on the bullet.

 Due to the weakness and inaccuracy of the firearm, the 2mm Kolibri was advertised as a ladies' self-defence weapon that was small enough to fit inside a handbag.
 While probably not effective against a mugger if shot at the chest or limbs, it could potentially inflict some damage if shot at the attacker's face.
-It was discontinued in 1914 with the outbreak of the war.
+It was discontinued in 1914 with the outbreak of World War I.

 The 2mm gun was replaced by 3mm and 4mm weapons in the series, which was discontinued in 1938.

-As with the related firearm series, this gun is now a collector's item with about 1000 ever produced.
+As with the related firearm series, this gun is now a collector's item with about a thousand ever produced.
 It is notable for firing the smallest centerfire cartridge ever produced.

-In popular culture

-The Kolibri was featured in the World War I FPS game Battlefield 1 as a weapon available for the Scout Class.